openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 The Search/Results panel has relevant search options for each page, and the Results box underneath.

 The LMS panel shows the Course title, and lists the Course locations.
-The course content page that the EQUELLA Integration screen was accessed from is highlighted and bolded.
-EQUELLA resources are selected and added to course content pages during the selection session.
+The course content page that the openEQUELLA Integration screen was accessed from is highlighted and bolded. openEQUELLA resources are selected and added to course content pages during the selection session.
 Selections can be previewed before they are saved to the course content pages by clicking the course content page or clicking the Review all selections link.

-## EQUELLA Integration pages
+## openEQUELLA Integration pages
 ### Search
 The Search page enables users to search all resources, a specific collection or an advanced search.
 Additionally, users can search the Cloud (OER) for matching results.
 The Search page is the default display option when the integration screen opens, but can be accessed from other pages by clicking the Search link at the top of the page.